Build Cryptocurrency Portfolio Tracker Using React

 Successful compilation message

-Copy and paste the following code into the App.js to see header displaying "CoinAPI Cryptocurrency Portfolio Tracker App".
+Copy and paste the following code into the App.js to see the header displaying "CoinAPI Cryptocurrency Portfolio Tracker App".

 import React, { useState } from 'react';